-The contractors are responsible for paying all existing federal, state, county, and local sales taxes associated with the work.
+Contractors are responsible for paying all existing federal, state, county, and local sales taxes associated with the work.
 This includes future taxes or tax increases passed into law before bid opening.
-Any new taxes or tax increases passed after bid opening will be reimbursed to the contractor through execution of a supplemental agreement.
+Any new taxes or tax increases passed after bid opening will be reimbursed to the Contractor through execution of a supplemental agreement.